michaeltelford/wgit/README.md

 indexer.index_site(wiki, **opts)
 ```

+- Wgit supports different databases through the use of "adapter" classes, which you can write to support your own database of choice.
 - Wgit's built in indexing methods will by default, honour a site's `robots.txt` rules.
-There's also a handy robots.txt parser that you can use in your own code.
+There's also a handy `robots.txt` parser that you can use in your own code.

 ## Why Not Wgit?